thingsboard/thingsboard.github.io/docs/trendz/guide/predict-next-maintenance-date-of-equipment.md

 {% include images-gallery.html imageCollection="predictive-maintenance-notify-maintenance-team" %}

 ## Summary
-Implementing a predictive maintenance strategy using Trendz Analytics can help reduce unplanned downtime and increase the efficiency of cap assembly machines.
+Implementing a predictive maintenance strategy using Trendz Analytics can help reduce unplanned downtime of the equipment on manufacturing site and increase the efficiency of cap assembly machines.
 By predicting when each machine will produce 500,000 caps and creating an alarm to notify the maintenance team 14 days before the scheduled maintenance, you can ensure that the necessary parts and resources are available to perform maintenance and prevent machine breakdowns.